 There are a lot of squirrels near my house.
 They eat my flowers, tulips, and even open a hole to put a peanut or 2 in the flower pot.
-I need a good homemade repellent, but I do not want to harm the animal nor my garden.
-Thank you for your help.

 I have a squirrel in my rain gutter.
 Is there any natural repellent which will work?
 The gutters had been squirrel proofed, but he persists.
 Please help.
 Thank you.